AssetAtlasTracker/AssetAtlas/docs/24-25/documentation.md

 # Node.js

+We are using Node.js as our runtime environment.
+This is what runs Vite and our other build tools.

 # Github Actions

 We currently run tests automatically on push.
 We also lint on push.
 It doesn't block pushes if they fail any of that though.
 Check .github/workflows for where the scripts are.
 Pushing to production will auto rebuild the GHCR hosted containers.
 This does not happen when pushing to main.